About

 Food needs no justification – but if it did, breakfast would be the answer.

-Why run at 5 a.m. in miserable weather?
+Why run at 5 a.m. in the most miserable weather?

 Breakfast.
 Coffee.
 Second breakfast.